Smart Growth: It doesn't just threaten urban areas

 worries the report.
 It frets that "the highest rates of population

 growth are occurring at the edges of metropolitan areas."
-This is, in
+This

 fact, practically a tautology, since existing populations on urban